 In a 2014 journal article for Russian History, The Baltic Finnic People in the Medieval and Pre-Modern Eastern European Slave Trade, author Jukka Korpela looks at the routes of the slave trade in Eastern Europe.
 Jukka is affiliated with the Department of Geographical and Historical Studies, University of Eastern Finland.

-Master Caelin on Andrede reports that he has created two albums of photos from Commander's Crucible 2014 which took place recently in the Kingdom of Ansteorra.
-The photos are available to view on Flickr.
+Brita reports that she has created an album of photos from Panteria 2014 which took place recently in the Kingdom of the East.
+The photos are available to view on Shutterfly.